Performance Management Process

 An overall rating of Exceptional, Exceeds Expectations, Meets Expectations, Needs Improvement or Unsatisfactory is assigned upon completion of any review type.
 The rating shall be substantiated by overall objectives, competencies, essential requirements, accomplishments and other documentation on the Performance Management Process Form (pdf).

-Needs improvement: Employee is inconsistent in performance.
+Needs Improvement: Performance did not meet expectations.
+An employee performing at this level is inconsistent in performance.
 Employee sometimes meets expectations and requirements.
 Continual improvement is required to fully meet expectations.

 Individual departments are responsible for tracking due dates of performance reviews and for ensuring their timely completion through the utilization of a standard report from the Human Resource Information System (HRIS).

-- The supervisor and employee establish objectives and tracking method, identify core/critical competencies and discuss essential requirements.
-After performance planning discussion, employee and supervisor sign and date the Performance Planning Discussion signature block on the form.
+The supervisor and employee establish objectives, identify competencies that will be rated and discuss essential requirements.
+After the performance planning discussion, employee and supervisor sign and date the Performance Planning Discussion signature block on the form.

-- Mid Year Discussion (face-to-face meeting between supervisor and employee) occurs each year between April 1 and June 30.
-The date the discussion occurred and the discussion details are documented on the form.
-The employee and the supervisor sign and date the Mid Year Discussion signature block.
+Mid-Review Discussion (face-to-face meeting between supervisor and employee) occurs each year between April 1 and June 30.
+The date the discussion occurred and the discussion details are documented on the Mid-Review Discussion form or by some other method.
+The employee and the supervisor sign and date the Mid-Review Discussion signature block.

-- Annual performance review occurs each year between October 1 and December 23.
-The Supervisor assigns overall rating and conducts final review conference.
+Annual performance review occurs each year between October 1 and December 23.
+The Supervisor assigns overall rating, has the reviewer sign the review, and conducts final review conference with the employee.
 If an immediate supervisor has not supervised an employee for at least 90 days, the performance review must be completed by another qualified employee.

-- Prior to the final review conference between the supervisor and the employee, the supervisor (manager) and reviewer, (normally the supervisor's manager), sign and date the Annual Performance Review Discussion signature block on the form.
+Prior to the final review conference between the supervisor and the employee, the supervisor (manager) and reviewer, (normally the supervisor's manager), sign and date the End of Review Performance Discussion signature block on the form.
 After the final review conference, the employee signs and dates the form.

-- Recognizing an employee's performance reinforces continued success.
-Rewards may be non-monetary or monetary.
-Non-monetary rewards include a thank-you card, certificate of appreciation, or a small token of appreciation, etc. The monetary reward process will be tied to performance beginning fiscal year 2011.
+Recognizing an employee's performance reinforces continued success.
+Non-monetary rewards include a thank-you card, certificate of appreciation, or a small token of appreciation, etc.

 Questions regarding the Employee Performance Review System should be directed to the Division of Human Resources at (785) 532-6277.